V2G-liberty/addon-v2g-liberty/README.md

 *Liberty* in the name refers to:
 - V2G&nbsp;Liberty strives for you to be independent of the make/type of charger & car.

-  <span class="sub-text">The truth now is that only the Wallbox Quasar charger offers (affordable) bidirectional charging.
+  <span class="sub-text">Currently only the Wallbox Quasar charger offers affordable bidirectional charging
-  As it is equipped with a CHAdeMo connector, so currently only cars with this connector are supported, see [prerequisites](#Prerequisites).</span>
+  in combination with Nissan Leaf / Evalia cars.</span>
 - V2G&nbsp;Liberty strives for you to be independent of power company.

   <span class="sub-text">You can choose any contract but V2G is only relevant for contracts with dynamic
-  (e.g. hourly changing) electricity prices.</span>
+  (e.g. hourly changing) electricity prices.<br/>
+  At the time of writing, October 2024 we are testing with new CCS2 chargers and compatible cars.
+  We hope to announce new compatible chargers and cars soon.</span>

 V2G&nbsp;Liberty is a practical local app that works in the browser and on your phone.